 SHUO WANG

-I am always looking for RAs/Postdocs and students working in the interdisciplinary field of hydroclimatology.
-Please contact me at shuo.s.wang@polyu.edu.hk with your CV for inquiry.
+We are always seeking Postdocs/RAs and students interested in the interdisciplinary field of hydroclimatology, which includes hydrology, water resources, climate extremes, remote sensing for natural disasters, ecohydrology, etc. Please contact me at shuo.s.wang@polyu.edu.hk with your CV for inquiries.

 News